Haris-Sulaiman/PowerRanger/README.md

 # Welcome to PowerRanger!

-app to identify spikes in your power usage to reduce power consumption
+- Web app to identify spikes in your power usage to reduce power consumption

-run main.py to try it out!
+- Run main.py to try it out!

-Select a user from the drop down box to view their data
+- Select a user from the drop down box to view their data

+- Enjoy : )